nulladmin1/nix-flake-templates/rust-relm4/README.md

     └── 🦀 main.rs
 ```

-It includes the Counter program seen in the [Iced-rs tutorial](https://book.iced.rs/)
+It includes the Counter program seen in the [Relm4 Tutorial](https://relm4.org/book/stable/first_app.html)

 **Note: This has only been tested in Wayland (Hyprland), not in X11**